metabrainz/python-consul-startup-demo/README.md

 Because of this, we start up 2 cron services. `/etc/service/cron` is present in the base image, this starts the cron daemon.
 `/etc/service/cron-config` is a service which starts consul-template to render any necessary config files.
 It has no `exec` block.
-There is a small risk that
+There is a small risk that a cron job starts immediately before the config file is rendered, but we believe that this is small enough to ignore.

 ### Reporting when configuration isn't complete